PreetiRanjanP/KOVON-Landing_Page/README.md

 © 2026 Kovon Global Private Limited.
 Built with passion for the global workforce.

-### Final Step for your Submission
+### Final Step for the Submission
-1. Open your project in VS Code.
+1. Open the project in VS Code.
 2. Create or open the `README.md` file in the root folder.
 3. Paste the code provided above and save.
 4. Push the change to your GitHub: